 - different family members received coverage from different providers

-Yes, the IRS does not require you to include Form 1095-B with your tax return.
-You may keep it for your records.
+The IRS does not require you to include Form 1095-B with your tax return, so you may keep it for your records.
 However, the IRS will receive a copy of your 1095-B form, so make sure that you report your information accurately on your return.
-The efile software will help you do this by checking your return for errors after you enter your health insurance information.
+The eFile.com application will help you do this by checking your return for errors after you enter your health insurance information.

-What If I Was Not Covered By Health Insurance All Year?
+If You Are Not Covered By Health Insurance All Year

 If there is information in Part III of Form 1095-B stating that you did not have health insurance for the entire year, review this information to determine if there are months when you or your family members did not have coverage.
 If there are months you did not have coverage, you should determine if you qualify for an exemption from the requirement to have coverage.
 Otherwise, you must submit an individual shared responsibility payment to the IRS.